Geeksltd/MSharp.Docs/Tutorials/1/README.md

 }
 ```

-As you can see, this class inherits from Contacts page and by using `Add<Modules.ContactForm>` it instruct M# framework that this page is responsible for showing contact form module.
+As you can see, this class inherits from **SubPage** and by using `Add<Modules.ContactForm>` it instruct M# framework that this page is responsible for showing contact form module.

 Navigate to **Modules** folder of **#UI** project and in **Contact** folder add a *Form module* named **ContactForm** using M# context menu: